 “As long as you brought your diapers this time, Beavis,” Mick called out, using the nickname the man had earned for his rat-like resemblance to the animated character.
 “I don’t want shit to get all over the seats if we take fire.”

 Beavis flipped him off and they walked toward their armored vehicles to meet up with the rest of the group for the briefing.

 Just another day in paradise.

 Fucking Murphy and his law.
-Rob should have known better than to announce that he was going home right before they went outside the wire.
+Rob should have known better than to announce that he was going home right before they left the base .
 Everyone knew a convoy was an easy target for roadside bombs and insurgent attacks.

 Today, they’d managed to find both.